 Rosie: “On top of that coffin doctor, they’d better dump a ton of rocks”

 Enter Lou Corbin (Culp), who claims to be another one of Joy’s old boyfriends.
 He soon finds all kinds of skeletons in the trio’s background and reasons why they would want to get rid of Joy – this even extends to Paul mother’s Martha.
 Joy is in fact now officially missing and Lou, clearly a pretty shady character, thinks that one of the four may be involved in her disappearance – but which one?
 Is Lou the one covering his tracks?
 Late one night in the hospital Corbin involves Laury in a cunning plan to catch a killer, leading to a surprise conclusion and a memorable freeze-frame finale!

-Killjoy is very much in the style of those great psychological mysteries sired by the success in 1955 of Les Diaboliques, the suspense classic that Henri-Georges Clouzot adapted from the novel by Pierre Boileau and Thomas Narcejac, which in turn lead Jimmy Sangster to write and produce a whole run of imaginative variations on the theme for Hammer Studios, and which I have blogged about extensively before.
-Director John Llewellyn Maxwell was one of the best TV directors at the time and handles the material superbly, keeping the proceedings ticking over at a fast pace but also fashioning a genuinely spooky climax in the hospital morgue.
+Killjoy is very much in the style of those great psychological mysteries sired by the success in 1955 of Les Diaboliques, the suspense classic that Henri-Georges Clouzot adapted from the novel by Pierre Boileau and Thomas Narcejac, which in turn lead Jimmy Sangster to write and produce a whole run of imaginative variations on the theme for Hammer Studios, and which I have previously blogged about extensively Director John Llewellyn Maxwell (recently also departed) was one of the best TV directors at the time and handles the material superbly, keeping the proceedings ticking over at a fast pace but also fashioning a genuinely spooky climax in the hospital morgue.
 Basinger is utterly ravishing here, bouncing between the various men in her life and negotiating the secrets that they hold with fiery imperviousness – every ounce a star in the making, she is smashing here.

 For me though the real star of the show is Robert Culp, who like everybody else appears in a highly ambiguous role but is both sinister and funny all at the same time and truly compelling throughout.
 His line readings are always ever-so-slightly off-centre and his trademark wolfish grin is always hiding something.